 30 March 2015

-The Off-patent Drugs Bill would require the government to take steps to secure licences for off-patent (generic) medicines to be used for new medical indications.
-It would also require NICE to carry out technology appraisals of these off-patent drugs in new indications, so the NHS can decide whether to fund them.
-In short, it aims to widen the use of existing medicines and base funding decisions on NICE assessments.
+The Off-patent Drugs Bill would require the government to secure licences for off-patent medicines when they could be used for new medical indications.
+It would also require NICE to perform technology appraisals for those off-patent drugs in the new indications.
+The aim is to widen access to affordable medicines by expanding the approved uses of existing drugs.

 Generated 21 February 2026